lichenaut/PlantNerfer/README.md

 > can-place: true/false

-Can the plant be placed (in this biome group)?
+Can the plant be placed?

 ### Growth Rate